-I would welcome enquiries from students interested in military, political and intellectual history in the central and later Middle Ages, and specifically in the area of political thought and action, war and warfare, the Church, crusaders, and charters and diplomatic, including topics that cut across these boundaries, such as the role of religion and ethics in war.
+I would welcome enquiries from students interested in military, political and intellectual history in the central and later Middle Ages, and specifically in the area of political thought and action, war and warfare, and the Church, including topics that cut across these topics, such as the role of religion and ethics in war.

 The Duchy of Lancaster’s Lancashire records, 1267-1348

 01/11/2021 → 31/12/2021